srepetsk/gw-style/_pages/accents.md

 permalink: https://style.srepetsk.net/a/accents/
 published: true
 ---
-Generally, use accent marks and other punctuation marks on names where appropriate:
+Generally, use accent marks and other diacritical<b> </b>marks on names where appropriate:
 <div class="kno-ecr-pt kno-fb-ctx" data-ved="0ahUKEwif_KH8_onKAhXFNj4KHVQrCJcQ3B0IiQEoADAT"><em>Recep Tayyip Erdoğan, President of Turkey</em></div>
 <em>Arsène Wenger, OBE</em>

-&nbsp;
+Part of a series on <a href="https://style.srepetsk.net/p/punctuation-2/">punctuation</a>.